damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/6. Use/README.md

  - **Definition:** *The user guide consists of translating what’s not comprehensible to a plain language for everyone to understand and it helps non-technical people pinpoint and solve problems without expert assistance.*

   ```
-What should include the documentation of manufacturing technology?
+What should include the documentation of user guide?

-What should include the description of the final product?
+1. Description of the final product

- 1. Product name
+  - Product name
- 2. Part number
+  - Part number
- 3. Item name
+  - Item name
- 4. Item description
+  - Item description
- 5. Teach the essentials and technical specifications
+  - Teach the essentials and technical specifications
- 6. Visualization the final product by images and/or videos
+  - Visualization the final product by images and/or videos

-How to use the product?
+2. Use of the product consist of

- 1. Materials required
+  - Materials required
     - App
     - Software
     - Device
-   - firmware
+    - Firmware
- 2. Procedure
+  - Procedure
     - Installation instructions
       - Firmware
       - Software
       - App
     - Setup instruction
       - Software
       - Firmware
       - App
  3. Troubleshooting section and instructions on how to solve problems
  4. Repair information
  5. Information on disposal of the product and packaging